 Apart from being one of Matt’s favourite words, this dish is one of my favourites in Japan.
 Taken from the word okonomi which means “how you like”, and yaki which we already know means grill, it pretty much means grill whatever you like together in a savoury pancake.
 The pancake is traditionally made from a batter containing flour, cabbage, eggs, meat or fish, vegetables and cheese.
 What makes this one of my favourite things to eat is the pancake is then topped with a thick/sweet dark sauce, seaweed flakes, bonito flakes, Japanese mayonnaise and pickled ginger.
 It is a saucy, cheesey pancake of yuminess (if that is a word?).

 The most fun way to experience Okonomiyaki it is to go to a restaurant where you can make it yourself.
 Each table has a central hotplate and you are provided with the batter to cook yourself.
 The kids had a lot of fun adding the ingredients and topping the pancake with their favourite sauces.
-Definitely add this to your list when visiting Japan.
+Definitely add this to your list of foods to try in Japan.

 KitKat I hear you say?
 Well, yes.
 For those not in the know, KitKats are a chocolate bar, and like most countries we have regular flavoured KitKats here in Australia.
 However, in Japan over 300 different flavours have been produced since 2000.